opennetworkinglab/sdfabric-tutorial/EXERCISE-2.md

     ...

-At this point, ping between all hosts should work except `gnb`, which is a mobile component that we are going to explain in the next exercise.
+At this point, ping between all hosts should work except `gnb`, which is a mobile component that we are going to set up in the next exercise.
 You can try that using the special `pingall` command in the Mininet CLI:

     mininet> pingall